kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 Being able to filter arrays allows selecting the elements to be processed.

-On top of that Chainsaw allows iterating over array elements to validate each item separately.
+On top of that, Chainsaw allows iterating over array elements to validate each item separately.

 The assertion above can be rewritten using an iterator: